aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/rows-and-columns/adjusting-row-height-and-column-width/_index.md

 {{% alert color="primary" %}}

-When working with spreadsheets and adding data to rows or columns, you might need to change the height of rows or width of columns.
-Sometimes, applying formatting to rows or columns means that the current height or width needs to change to show the data.
+When working with spreadsheets and adding data to rows or columns, you might need to change the height of rows or the width of columns.
+Sometimes, applying formatting to rows or columns means that the current height or width needs to change to display the data properly.
 Normally, users adjust row heights and column widths in a WYSIWYG environment using Microsoft Excel.
-But, with Aspose.Cells developers can perform these operations at runtime.
-Indexes of rows and columns will start from 0.
+However, with Aspose.Cells, developers can perform these operations at runtime.
+Indexes of rows and columns start from 0.

 {{% /alert %}}
 ## **Working with Rows**